oomkarpanditstudent/wdio-v7-async-boilerplate/README.md

   **Run Tests:**

-**npm run local.chrome**
+**npm run chrome**

   For Local Browser - Chrome
-    By default Chrome v97 is supported, in case you have different version please update this setting in package.json to required version of chromedriver "chromedriver": "^97.0.0" and do npm install once again)
+    By default Chrome v98 is supported, in case you have different version please update this setting in package.json to required version of chromedriver "chromedriver": "^98.0.0" and do npm install once again)

   **Targer Specific Tests:** Above command will execute all the feature files present in the folder, to target a specific feature file, use

-  **npm run local.chrome -- --spec login.positive.feature**
+  **npm run chrome -- --spec login.positive.feature**

   Other ways to execute tests i.e. on Docker Selenium Grid of Cloud is listed below